nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to materials or systems that have structures within the nanoscale range, relevant to the design of nanocatalysts.

-### Expanded Definition and Usage\nNanocatalysis is pivotal in advancing sustainable chemistry by reducing energy consumption and raw material usage in chemical processes.
+### Expanded Definition and Usage:
+Nanocatalysis is pivotal in advancing sustainable chemistry by reducing energy consumption and raw material usage in chemical processes.
 Its applications span from industrial synthesis of chemicals, where it enhances yield and reduces by-product formation, to environmental applications like water purification, where it helps in breaking down pollutants effectively.
 Additionally, nanocatalysis plays a critical role in energy technologies, including the development of more efficient fuel cells and batteries, where it increases the performance and longevity of these systems.